mikrostew/wordle-helper/README.md

-# wordle-solver
+# wordle-helper

-Show possible words for [wordle](https://www.powerlanguage.co.uk/wordle/) based on guesses so far.
+Show some possible words for [Wordle](https://www.powerlanguage.co.uk/wordle/), based on guesses so far.

 ## word list